 Air conditioners and fans supply critical cooling services that provide thermal comfort by lowering the ambient temperature of a space and increasing airflow.
 A more comfortable environment decreases the risks of heat-related health complications and can improve productivity.^{68,69} Fans are already ubiquitous in hot and humid countries, including India70 and Indonesia,71 but as incomes and global temperatures rise, they may be replaced with air conditioners.
-The IEA estimates that by 2050, as much as two-thirds of the world's population could own an air conditioner; if efficiency is not prioritized, energy demand for space cooling will more than triple.72 CLASP estimates that 1.2 billion people are at high risk due to a lack of access to air conditioners and fans (Figure 6), based on a sample of 66 countries assessed in SEforALL's 2022 report Chilling Prospects: Tracking Sustainable Cooling for All.73 Most of the 1.2 billion at risk are the urban and rural poor.
+The IEA estimates that by 2050, as much as two-thirds of the world's population could own an air conditioner; if efficiency is not prioritized, energy demand for space cooling will more than triple.72 SEforAll estimates that 1.2 billion people are at high risk of lacking access to air conditioners and fans (Figure 6), based on the 76 countries assessed in their 2022 report Chilling Prospects: Tracking Sustainable Cooling for All.73 An additional 2.4 billion lower-middle income people are at medium risk of lacking access to cooling appliances.
+Most of the 1.2 billion people at high risk are the urban and rural poor.
 These communities often do not have access to electricity, live below the poverty line, and/or live in buildings with poor ventilation and construction.
 The largest access gaps occur in Southern Asia (422 million), sub-Saharan Africa (375 million), and Eastern Asia (158 million).

-FIGURE 6.
-RESIDENTIAL AC & FAN ACCESS, HIGH-RISK POPULATION (2022)74
+FIGURE 6: RESIDENTIAL AC & FAN ACCESS (2022)74

-Note: SEforALL's Chilling Prospects report explored global cooling-access gaps among 54 high impact countries and the hightemperature regions of 22 countries not considered high impact.
+Note: SEforALL's Chilling Prospects report explored global cooling access gaps among 54 high-impact countries and the high-temperature regions of 22 countries not considered high impact.
 It disaggregates between populations at high risk due to a lack of access to cooling (the rural and urban poor), those at medium risk (the lower-middle-income population) and those at low risk (the middle-income population).
-This map shows cooling access for high risk populations in high impact and non-high impact countries.
+This map shows the percentage of the population that is not at high risk of lacking access to residential air conditioners and fans.